-Eskinder Nega, 46, is a prominent Ethiopian journalist who was convicted and sentenced to 18 years in prison on treason and terrorism charges.
-Prior his current detention, Mr. Nega was a widely published independent journalist and a well-known critic of Prime Minister Meles Zenawi’s government; as a result of his writings, the Ethiopian government has detained Mr. Nega at least eight times since 1993.
-Mr. Nega is married and the father of one son.
+Eskinder Nega is a prominent Ethiopian journalist who was convicted and sentenced to 18 years in prison on treason and terrorism charges.
+Prior to his detention, Nega was a widely published independent journalist and a well-known critic of Prime Minister Meles Zenawi’s government; as a result of his writings, the Ethiopian government detained Nega at least eight times since 1993.
+Nega is married and the father of one son.

-Mr. Nega began his work as an independent journalist in 1993 when he founded the Ethiopis newspaper.
-While Ethiopis and many of the other publications where Mr. Nega later worked were banned, he continued to write articles criticizing the Ethiopian regime’s abuses of power.
+Nega began his work as an independent journalist in 1993 when he founded the Ethiopisnewspaper.
+While Ethiopia and many of the other publications where Nega later worked were banned, he continued to write articles criticizing the Ethiopian regime’s abuses of power.

-As a result of his critical reporting, the government has detained Mr. Nega on eight different occasions.
-In 2005, authorities arrested Mr. Nega and his then-pregnant wife, Serkalem Fasil, who is herself an independent publisher, during a nationwide crackdown following the country’s disputed elections.
-Mr. Nega was charged with treason and genocide and detained for 17 months before Ethiopia’s High Court released him after a series of negotiations.
-After releasing Mr. Nega in 2007, the government blocked him from publishing in the country.
-However, Mr. Nega continued to contribute to online media outlets abroad.
+As a result of his critical reporting, the government detained Nega on eight different occasions.
+In 2005, authorities arrested Nega and his then-pregnant wife, Serkalem Fasil, who is herself an independent publisher, during a nationwide crackdown following the country’s disputed elections.
+Nega was charged with treason and genocide and detained for 17 months before Ethiopia’s High Court released him after a series of negotiations.
+After releasing Nega in 2007, the government blocked him from publishing in the country.
+However, Nega continued to contribute to online media outlets abroad.

-Mr. Nega was convicted on terrorism charges on June 27, 2012 and the court sentenced him to 18 years in prison on July 13, 2012.
-After postponing his appeal numerous times, the Ethiopian Federal Supreme Court upheld Eskinder Nega’s conviction and sentencing on May 2, 2013.
-One of the charges against him, “serving as a leader of a terrorist group” was dropped, but had no affect on sentencing.
+Nega was convicted on terrorism charges on June 27, 2012, and the court sentenced him to 18 years in prison on July 13, 2012.
+After postponing his appeal numerous times, the Ethiopian Federal Supreme Court upheld Nega’s conviction and sentencing on May 2, 2013.
+One of the charges against him, “serving as a leader of a terrorist group” was dropped but had no effect on sentencing.

 In May 2012, PEN awarded him its 2012 Freedom to Write Award for his role as an advocate for freedom of the press and freedom of expression in Ethiopia.